Los Chiles: History

 Los Chiles was originally settled by fishermen and others who worked on the nearby Río San Juan in Nicaragua.
 It was granted the title of "ciudad" (city) by a law of May 4, 1970.

 During the 1980s, it was a strategic location on an important supply route for the Contras fighting to overthrow the Sandinista government in Nicaragua, and during that time military men from the United States were a common (albeit illegal) sight on the streets on the town.

 Geography

 Los Chiles has an area of km^{2} and an elevation of metres.

 It is on the San Carlos Plain (Llanura de San Carlos) in northern Costa Rica, 14 kilometers southeast of San Carlos in Nicaragua, 97 kilometers northwest of Ciudad Quesada, 175 kilometers from the provincial capital city of Alajuela, and 198 kilometers from the national capital city of San Jose.

+Los Chiles borders Nicaragua, resulting in a large population of nicaraguan migrants in this district.
+The border with said country is only 4 kilometers north.

 Demographics

-For the 2011 census, Los Chiles had a population of inhabitants.
+By the year 2022 Los Chiles had an estimated population of 20 546 inhabitants, and for the 2011 census, Los Chiles had a population of inhabitants.